particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 will be scoped for _customer creation only_.
 This is for security purposes.
 In Simple Auth, client credentials can be uncovered relatively easily with some basic scraping techniques.
-Scoping the client will prevent unintended access to your organization's devices or data.
+Scoping the client will prevent unintended access to your product's devices or data.

 Creating OAuth client can still be done directly against the Particle API.
 For info on this, see [reference documentation on creating OAuth